Dr. Marvin Stern

 2013--"The new Lady Sheffield Looks Back on Her Marriage."
 MONTREAL REVIEW.

-Eleven days after Edward Gibbon was expelled from Oxford in June 1753 because, allegedly, of his conversion to Catholicism, the early teenager was forced by his financially strapped father to leave England.
+Eleven days after Edward Gibbon was expelled from Oxford in June 1753, this early teenager was forced by his financially strapped father to leave England.
 Escorted and observed at every step from England, he was bought to Switzerland by a transporter of bears for circuses.
 On Christmas Day 1754, in Switzerland, Gibbon became a Protestant again.
 Then once again eleven days passed.
-The justification for his exile had now vanished--it was all “a dream.”
+The justification for his exile had now vanished--it was all Aa dream.
 And Edward Gibbon tried to escape.

 At the Harvard Club in New York City, squash racquets, no longer in play, are mounted on walls: darkened shadows recall precise fingering or palm prints of champions--as if violins of Heifetz.
 And on every oar.
 On every face.
 On every wall.
 In every room.
 Singly or in groups: the powerful grasp of confidence.
 But then in Room 431, the Class of 1909's room, a curious sight.
 On the wall, at first, the usual spread of memorabilia along with aging grey photos of large gatherings.
 Then in the center of the other frames, a 26" high by 22" wide frame--surrounding the drawing of a young lady.
 And there is joy from a rare sight in any photo on these walls: color--a red ribbon on her hat and her H pennant is red.
 But there is remarkable absence of strength from conviction or muscles: the H pennant on a stick hangs loosely in her right hand and her arm points not to the sky but limply to the ground.
 There is no female student nor faculty family named MacLeod during those years at Harvard, Radcliffe, Wellesley, or Smith.
 After a hundred years, the question stands: WHO was Helen MacLeod?